byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 `@eq`, or `==`, returns true for a module if and only if the left-hand side is of a value equal to the right-hand side.

-If the left-hand side is referring to a tag identifier which, for the module, has no assigned value, then the operation will return false.
+If the left-hand side is referring to a tag identifier which, for the module, isn't present, then this operation will return false.
+If the tag identifier is present, but has no assigned value, then the operation will return false except when compared to `null`, where it will return true.

 ```
 @new @as Bob, coins = 5;